shiradahan5/Assignment/README.md

 ## Sample Application

 The `SampleApplication.py` file contains a basic calculator application with two functions: `add_numbers` and `multiply_numbers`.
-Additionally, it includes unittests to verify the accuracy of these functions.
+The `testSampleApplication.py` includes unittests to verify the accuracy of these functions.
+I added the final output of the Jenkins pipline.

 ## Jenkins Pipeline